-Dr. Kukekov is the sole member of our Board's Compensation Committee.
-Dr. Kukekov is an "independent director" based on the definition of independence in Listing Rule 5605(a)(2) of The Nasdaq Stock Market.
+Dr. Kukekov (Chair), Mr Williams and Mr. Rosa are the members of our Board's Compensation Committee.
+Each of Dr. Kukekov, Mr. Williams and Mr. Rosa is an "independent director" based on the definition of independence in Listing Rule 5605(a)(2) of The Nasdaq Stock Market.
+Messrs.